tommyettinger/digital/README.md

 BitConversion allows converting float and double values to int and long versions of their underlying bits (and it does this in a way that works on GWT efficiently).
-It also has some methods that convert float-int and double-long with reversed byte order (using a fast intrinsic on desktop JDKs and a special trick on GWT), and others that get only the low
+While code that does this is available in the regular JDK in Float and Double, the implementations for those provided by GWT are extremely slow.
+BitConversion was initially meant just to provide a faster route for those conversions on GWT, but it also has some methods that convert float-int and double-long with reversed byte order (using a fast intrinsic on desktop JDKs and a special trick on GWT), and others that get only the low